tchiagoeisen/Mysterious_Organism/Readme.md

 Create a .complementStrand() method to the factory function’s object that returns the complementary DNA strand.
 The rules are that 'A's match with 'T's and vice versa.
 Also, 'C's match with 'G's and vice versa.

 ## Credits
 This was a CodeCademy project.
-I used the terminal and console.log() statements to check the functions.
 CodeCademy provided the `returnRandBase()` and `mockUpStrand()` functions, the other were written by me according to the instructions.